spatie/pdf-to-image/README.md

 ```

 If the filename you pass to `saveImage` has the extensions `jpg`, `jpeg`, `png`, or `webp` the image will be saved in that format; otherwise the output format will be `jpg`.

+The `saveImage()` method returns an array with the filenames of the saved images if multiple images are saved, otherwise returns a string with the path to the saved image.

 ## Other methods